ZiyuFanCSU/MDGAT-CDA/README.md

-# MGATCDA
+# MDGAT-CDA

 ----
-This repository contains the PyTorch implementation of *Predicting CircRNA-Mediated Drug Sensitivity through Multi-head Graph Attention Networks*.
+This repository contains the PyTorch implementation of *Predicting CircRNA-Mediated Drug Sensitivity through Multi-head dynamic Graph Attention Networks*.

 **Update on 03/26/2024**